NamitaMalik/E2E-testing-with-Protractor/README.md

 4. by.binding

 In case you want to play with multiple elements, you can use ```element.all()```.
 There are certain helper **functions**:```count()``` - which gives the number of elements, ```getIndex()``` - to get an element using index.

-Well, now we can now test our **application** using **Protractor**, meanwhile you can also checkout full working source code from [Github Repo](https://github.com/NamitaMalik/E2E-testing-with-Protractor).